Noa'ia, Mauri, Ni sa bula vinaka, Fakaalofa lahi atu, Tālofa, Kia orana, Mālō e lelei, Mālō nī, Talofa lava, Tēnā koutou katoa.

 For Pacific People, life has traditionally been built around the family, the Church and the village.
 In Aotearoa, the Church has often taken on the role of the village as well, and leaders within the Church held in the highest regard.
 Combined with core Pacific values (including, but not limited to, humility and respect towards authority), many Pacific survivors of abuse remain silent.

 The Pacific People’s investigation will look into themes and survivor experiences that are relevant across all State and faith-based settings where abuse of Pacific People occurred.
-A scope document for the investigation is being prepared and will be available here shortly.
+The scope for the investigation can be found here.

 The Pacific People’s investigation will work alongside the Inquiry’s other investigations into abuse across all State and faith-based care settings.
 Information about the Inquiry’s current investigations can be found here.